colindean/plaintextaccounting_workshop/0099_conventions.md

 navigation.
 It may be useful to have two side-by-side copies of the document open: one for reading the prose and one for copying text from the referenced listing.

+Most listings can be copied out of the PDF by highlighting them, copying the text to your clipboard, and pasting into a text editor.
+Some document readers may capture the line numbers in the process.
+You can either highlight line-by-line or refer to the companion files for this workshop to find the text.
+Apple Preview seems to work as expected while Google Drive PDF Viewer copies the line numbers all the time – don't use it!

 Listing: An example listing {#lst:conventions}